Publication Ethics

 Originality and Plagiarism

 All submissions must be original and unpublished.
 The journal uses iThenticate software to screen for potential plagiarism or self-plagiarism.
-In cases of misconduct, the Editorial Committee may reject the manuscript or issue editorial actions, including public retraction of the article.
+In cases of misconduct, the Editorial Committee may reject the manuscript or issue editorial actions, including public retraction of the article when appropriate.

 Authorship and Responsibility